quangvumathneuro/quangvumathneuro.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello There, My name is Quang Vu, but most people call me Q"
+title: "Hello There, My name is Quang Vu"
 author_profile: true
 redirect_from:
   - /about/